-The other day, Kenya sat on his daddy's lap with the new batch and rejoiced as they dug into square after square of this treat.
-I have to say, this goes down as one of our family's favorite recipes because it's healthy and packed with fiber and other nutrients, as well as being sweet but not in a loaded with sugar and the junk you'll find in a store-bought equivalent.
+When I was pretty sure I perfected these bars, I tested them out on the kids and rejoiced as they dug into square after square of this treat.
+I have to say, these go down as one of our family’s favorite recipes because they’re healthy and packed with fiber and other nutrients, as well as being sweet but not loaded with sugar and the other junk you’ll find in a store bought-equivalent.

 - 1/3 cup chopped nuts (I used almonds)

-4. Press all but 1 cup of the mixture into the bottom of a greased 11 x 7 inch pan.
+- Press all but 1 cup of the mixture into the bottom of a greased 9 x 9 inch pan lined with parchment paper.